 It seems like the flashier the church gets, the less spiritual power it has.
 Interestingly, research suggests that flashy is going flat.
-That is to say, Christians who are seeking an authentic church experience are not looking for another rock concert or coffee shop or positive message presented as a sermon.
+That is to say, Christians who are seeking an authentic church experience are not looking for another rock concert or coffee shop or TedTalk-style message presented as a sermon.

 However, let me be clear to those who might confuse this discussion with another.
 This church is not one of religious tradition, Catholicism, or any denominational heritage.
 It is quite the contrary.

 The first place many Christians go when they feel the failure of church modernism is back to the ritual-laden and extra-biblical church traditions found throughout history.